emiruz/sparse-data/README.md

 Each item in the column spec has an index which it's just it's position in the list.
-Now, for each new piece of data, instead of storing the entire record, all we need to store are the indexes from our column spec of the values we encounter.
+Now, for each new piece of data, instead of storing the entire record, all we need to store are the indexes of the values we encounter.
+This list is kept in a TSV GZIP and is henceforth your data archive, from which you may create a lazy sequence of any subset of fields to be used in further processing.

 ## Getting Started